-ProQuad is a vaccine indicated for active immunization for the prevention of measles, mumps, rubella, and varicella in children 12 months through 12 years of age
+• ProQuad is a vaccine indicated for active immunization for the prevention of measles, mumps, rubella, and varicella in children 12 months through 12 years of age.

-- History of anaphylactic reaction to neomycin or hypersensitivity to gelatin or any other component of the vaccine. - Primary or acquired immunodeficiency states. - o Family history of congenital or hereditary immunodeficiency. - o Immunosuppressive therapy. - o Active untreated tuberculosis or febrile illness (>101.3°F or >38.5°C). - o Pregnancy.
+- Contraindications - $\circ$ History of an aphylactic reaction to neomycin or hypersensitivity to gelatin or any other component of the vaccine. - o Primary or acquired immunodeficiency states. - Family history of congenital or hereditary immunodeficiency. - Immunosuppressive therapy. - Active untreated tuberculosis or febrile illness (>101.3°F or >38.5°C). - Pregnancy.

-- Administration of ProQuad (dose 1) to children 12 to 23 months old who have not been previously vaccinated against measles, mumps, rubella, or varicella, nor had a history of the wild-type infections, is associated with higher rates of fever and febrile seizures at 5 to 12 days after vaccination when compared to children vaccinated with M-M-R® II and VARIVAX® administered separately. - Use caution when administering ProQuad to children with a history of cerebral injury or seizures or any other condition in which stress due to fever should be avoided. - Use caution when administering ProQuad to children with anaphylaxis or immediate hypersensitivity to eggs or contact hypersensitivity to neomycin. - o Use caution when administering ProQuad to children with thrombocytopenia. - Avoid close contact with high-risk individuals susceptible to varicella since transmission of varicella vaccine virus may occur between vaccinees and susceptible contacts - Defer vaccination for at least 3 months following blood or plasma transfusions, or administration of immune globulins (IG). - Avoid using salicylates for 6 weeks after vaccination with ProQuad.
+- Administration of ProQuad (dose 1) to children 12 to 23 months old who have not been previously vaccinated against measles, mumps, rubella, or varicella, nor had a history of the wild-type infections, is associated with higher rates of fever and febrile seizures at 5 to 12 days after vaccination when compared to children vaccinated with M-M-R® II and VARIVAX® administered separately.
+Exercise caution when administering ProQuad to persons with an individual or family history of febrile seizures. - Use caution when administering ProQuad to children with anaphylaxis or immediate hypersensitivity to eggs. - Use caution when administering ProQuad to children with thrombocytopenia. - Avoid close contact with high-risk individuals susceptible to varicella since transmission of varicella vaccine virus may occur between vaccinees and susceptible contacts - Defer vaccination for at least 3 months following blood or plasma transfusions, or administration of immune globulins (IG). - Avoid using salicylates for 6 weeks after vaccination with ProQuad.